georgbuechner/dissonance/README.md

 logs created in October 2021), or you can start the game with `dissonance -c` respectively `dissonance --clear-log` which will delete all logfiles.

+By default logging is set to `warn`, leading to very small log-files containing only the most relevant information.
+Consider including these files if you are filing an issue.
+You may also increase the log-level with `dissonance -l` respectively `dissonance --log-level`, f.e. `dissonance -l "debug"`.

 ### Tests

 To run tests, run